-As already discussed supra at pp. 5-10, ABA Model Rule 8.4(g) greatly expands upon current Comment [3].
-Proposed ABA Model Rule 8.4(g) is much broader in scope than current Comment [3], which applies only to conduct "in the course of representing a client."
-Furthermore, current Comment [3] conduct must be "prejudicial to the administration of justice" to subject a lawyer to discipline.
-In contrast, proposed ABA Model Rule 8.4(g) applies to all "conduct related to the practice of law," including "business or social activities in connection with the practice of law."
-And it deletes the traditional limitation of "prejudicial to the administration of justice."
+As discussed supra at pp. 10-14, ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) greatly expand upon current Comment [3].
+Both ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) are much broader in scope, applying to "conduct related to the practice of law," than current Comment [3], which applies only to conduct "in the course of representing a client."
+Furthermore, current Comment [3] conduct must be "prejudicial to the administration of justice"

-61 Eugene Volokh, A Speech Code for Lawyers, Banning Viewpoints that Express 'Bias,' including in Law-Related Social Activities, The Washington Post, Aug.
-10, 2016,
+69 Eugene Volokh, A Speech Code for Lawyers, Banning Viewpoints that Express 'Bias,' including in Law-Related Social Activities, The Washington Post, Aug.
+10, 2016, to subject a lawyer to discipline.
+In contrast, both ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) delete the traditional limitation of "prejudicial to the administration of justice."